 A CAREER OF SERVICE

 I grew up wanting to be a police officer.
 After taking law enforcement classes and becoming a public safety explorer in high school, I was exposed to firefighting and emergency medical services.
 When I graduated high school, my goal was clear: I was going to become a public safety officer.
 While going to school to earn my degree in criminal justice, I earned my emergency medical technician license and became a certified firefighter.
 At some point in my college career, I realized that law enforcement was not quite the career for me.
-But I still had an interest in criminal justice, so I continued working towards my degree and became a volunteer sheriff's reserve deputy.
+But I still had an interest in criminal justice, so I completed my bachelors degree and became a volunteer sheriff's reserve deputy.

 Hold Power Accountable